logpai/logparser/logparser/Drain/README.md

 Drain is an online log parser that can parse logs into structured events in a streaming and timely manner.
 It employs a parse tree with fixed depth to guide the log group search process, which effectively avoids constructing a very deep and unbalanced tree.

-Read more information about Drain from the following paper:

-+ Pinjia He, Jieming Zhu, Zibin Zheng, and Michael R. Lyu.
-[Drain: An Online Log Parsing Approach with Fixed Depth Tree](http://jiemingzhu.github.io/pub/pjhe_icws2017.pdf), *Proceedings of the 24th International Conference on Web Services (ICWS)*, 2017.

 ### Running

 The code has been tested in the following enviornment: